underscoreio/essential-scala/src/pages/intro/expressions.md

 ### Conditionals

 A conditional allows us to choose an expression to evaluate based on some condition.
-For example, we can choose a string based on some condition
+For example, we can choose a string based on which of two numbers is the smallest.

 ~~~
 scala> if(1 < 2) "Yes" else "No"
 res2: String = Yes
 ~~~

 The expression that is not selected does not get evaluated.
-This is apparent if we use an expression with a side-effect
+This is apparent if we use an expression with a side-effect.

 ~~~
 scala> if(1 < 2) println("Yes") else println("No")